Would you love to write more regularly?

 When I was in a corporate job, I didn’t understand the concept of procrastination.
 I got things done.

 But since starting to work from home, Procrastination has become an unexpected good friend.
-Together we’ve spent hours on Twitter, we’ve kept up to date with the latest news (minute by minute!), we’ve messed about for days trying to avoid difficult tasks.
+Together we’ve spent hours on social media, we’ve kept up to date with the latest news (minute by minute!), we’ve messed about for days trying to avoid difficult tasks.

 Initially, Procrastination and I were good friends.
 After all, I was meant to take it easy.
 Didn’t I deserve some time off?